AD

 • if the handle was resolved via a DNS entry or a .well-known file (#resolved_by, :dns or :http)

-To go in the other direction – to find an assigned and verified handle given a DID – use get_validated_handle (pass DID as a string or an object):
+To go in the other direction – to find an assigned and verified handle given a DID – create a DID from a DID string and call get_verified_handle:

 # => "atproto.com"